-The 2012 competition is a two-stage competition.
+The 2013 competition is a two-stage competition.
 In the first round, student teams were asked to create working prototypes, and to define the needs assessment and impact of their projects.
-In the first round, the winners each receive $1,000.
-Five of the first round winners have been invited to compete in the final round where they are vying for a grand prize of up to $10,000 and are expected to deliver fully functional projects.
+We have selected the five winners, which are described below, that will each receive a $1,000 prize.
+The first round winners are then invited to compete in the final round where they are vying for a grand prize of up to $10,000 and are expected to deliver fully functional projects.

-The 2012 iCampus Student Prize first round winners invited to compete for the Final Round competition are:
+The 2013 iCampus Student Prize first round winners are:

-The judging panel included Hal Abelson the Class of 1922 Professor of Computer Science and Engineering, Jim Cain from OEIT, Edwin Guarin from Microsoft, Vijay Kumar from OEIT, Brandon Muramatsu from OEIT, Paul Oka from Microsoft Research, Pawan Sinha from Brain and Cognitive Sciences, and Oliver Thomas from Information Systems and Technology.
+The judging panel included Edwin Guarin from Microsoft, Luong Hoang from Microsoft, Vijay Kumar from OEIT, Brandon Muramatsu from OEIT, Paul Oka from Microsoft Research, and Oliver Thomas from Information Systems and Technology.

 Final Round Competition

-Look for the announcements of final presentations in late-April/early-May 2012.
+The final round is scheduled for Wednesday, May 1, 2013 from 3-6pm in the Stata Center.
 The final round competition will include a poster session to allow guests and judges to speak with each group and learn more about the projects.
 The competition concludes with a lightning round of 5 minute presentations by each group.
 Judges for the competition will include representatives from Microsoft, MIT faculty and staff, and others.

 For more information on the iCampus Student Prize, and for details on the final round competition, please visit: http://icampusprize.mit.edu/.